ga-wdi-exercises/computer-science-workshop/readme.md

 When we work with relatively small inputs, like we have for the most part in this class, using an efficient algorithm to solve a problem is not crucial.
 Instead, it is more important to have clean code, good interfaces, and bug-less applications.
 However, once we are working with huge inputs our code will get a lot slower.
 At that point, building efficient algorithms becomes really important.

 When we write code, one of our main goals is to make that code execute quickly.
 If our code is inefficient, our sites will load slowly and users may leave.
 We also want to use as little memory as possible when we execute our code so that it is less expensive to host our sites.
+These are usually the two best measures of the effectiveness of an algorithm, their speed and their memory use.

 ## Run Time and Big-O Analysis

 We can look at a program and say -- "Oh that took two seconds to run".
-But that two seconds is dependent on a lot of things.
+But that two seconds is dependent on a lot of factor.
 That two seconds is for a very specific input.
 If we make the input 100 items instead of 10, what happens?
 Also, that two seconds is on a certain computer with a certain version of your programming language.
 Instead, we should generalize the algorithm's complexity.

 We do so using a notation that mathematicians and computer scientists use, called Big-O notation.
 This notation standardizes how we discuss the efficiency of algorithms.
-Most of the time, we use Big-O notation to describe time complexity, but we can also use it to describe memory efficiency as well.
+Most of the time, we use Big-O notation to describe time complexity, but we can also use it to describe memory efficiency.

 Big-O notation is not an exact metric for benchmarking algorithms.
 Rather, it gives us an abstract idea about how costly or efficient an algorithm is, with respect to how much computing power it takes.
 With Big-O notation, we are comparing orders of magnitude.